Skip to Content

 Rusholme & Victoria Park Archive

-The borders of Rusholme
+The borders with Rusholme

 In this map below of the early 19th century the most obvious point is the absence of Longsight & Fallowfield.
 It was at least another 25 years or more before Longsight really evolved.
 Thus in some of the areas of what we now consider Longsight are the names associated with Rusholme; Birch & Birch Hall Lane, Daisy Bank Rd etc. Whilst the majority of illustrations in this website are within the present ward definitions of Rusholme they do quite unashamedly stray - recognizing that Whitworth Park so very closely straddling the border with Chorlton-on-Medlock, Birch Hall Lane is now in Longsight & Wilmslow Road leading into Fallowfield.
 There are some examples below.